The Rookie: Feds

-The Rookie: Feds is an American police procedural crime drama television series and spin-off of The Rookie.
+The Rookie: Feds is an American police procedural television series and spin-off of The Rookie.
 Created by Alexi Hawley and Terence Paul Winter for ABC, the series follows Simone Clark, the oldest rookie in the FBI Academy.
 Niecy Nash-Betts, Felix Solis, Frankie Faison, Britt Robertson, Kevin Zegers, and James Lesure were cast in starring roles.
-The series basic premise and its characters were introduced through a two-episode backdoor pilot in The Rookie.
-It premiered on September 27, 2022.
+The basic premise of the series and its characters were introduced through a two-episode backdoor pilot in The Rookie.
+It aired from September 27, 2022, to May 2, 2023.
+In November 2023, the series was canceled after one season at least in part by the 2023 Hollywood double strike.
+Despite being canceled, Solis, Robertson, and Zegers reprised their roles in Seasons 6 and 7 of The Rookie.